Sahib02Bhatia/Stock-Portfolio-Suggestion-Engine/README.md

 ### Prerequisite:

-1. Or unzip the file sent in email.
+1. Clone the github repo.
 2. Environment set-up:
     - Have npm installed in your machine.
     - Have a Python environment setup in your machine.
 Use an IDE which supports running of React js and Python projects.
 (We have used VS code for project development)